edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

     New in EdgeX 3.1 is URI for files which allows the private configuration file to be pulled from a remote location via a URI rather than from the local file system.
 See [Config File Command-line](../configuration/CommonCommandLineOptions.md#config-file) section for more details.

 !!! note
-    `*`indicates the configuration value can be changed on the fly if using a configuration provider (like Consul).
-    `**`indicates the configuration value can be changed but the service must be restarted.
+    The `*` on the configuration values names below denoted that these are pulled from the application service common configuration thus are not in the individual application service's private configuration file, unless overriding the common value.

 ### Writable
 The tabs below provide additional entries in the **Writable** section which are applicable to Application Services.

+!!! note
+    Changes to these settings are processed by the running service.
+They **Do Not** require the service to be restarted after value(s) are changed.

 === "Writable.StoreAndForward"